 Viewings will be arranged at a suitable time.
 You will invariably be accompanied by a member of staff, who can give advice and answer any questions you may have.

-Once you have decided on a property, you will need to reserve it by paying a 'holding deposit', usually £300.
+Once you have decided on a property, you will need to reserve it by making an advance payment of £300.
 Assuming that the tenancy goes ahead, this will be deducted from the monies due before you move in.
 If the landlord declines to grant the tenancy, it will be refunded.
-However the deposit will be forfeit if you decide not to proceed for any reason, or if you fail to provide complete and accurate information in your application.
+However this payment will be forfeit if you decide not to proceed for any reason, or if you fail to provide complete and accurate information in your application.

 Rents are normally quoted calendar monthly and payable monthly in advance.
 The tenant is usually also responsible for Council Tax, Water Rates, Gas, Electricity and Telephone costs.
 All rents are payable by bank standing order to our company bank account.

 A security deposit of a minimum of one month's rental plus £150 must be paid, and will be paid to the scheme administrator of an approved scheme under the terms of The Tenancy Deposit Schemes (Scotland) Regulations 2011 throughout the tenancy term.
 This is held to cover damage, breakages, and any other liabilities under the terms of your tenancy agreement.
 Please note that under no circumstances can the deposit be used by the tenant to cover rent.